-(5) The information described in (a) and (b) above.
+(5) The information described in (a) and (e) above.

-(e) A utility may provide an additional copy of its filing and request that it be date-stamped and returned by the commission to confirm the filing.
+(j) A utility may provide an additional copy of its filing and request that it be date stamped and returned by the commission to confirm the filing.

-(f) If a project highlighted in (b)(1) above is cancelled or postponed beyond the construction budget year, the utility shall immediately file form E-22E at the time it becomes apparent that the project will be cancelled or postponed.
+(k) If a project highlighted in (g)(1) above is cancelled or postponed beyond the construction budget year, the utility shall immediately file form E 22 at the time it becomes apparent that the project will be cancelled or postponed.

-(g) Except for projects highlighted in accordance with (b)(1) above, if the cost of a project is anticipated to fall below \$100,000 but later exceeds it, the utility shall immediately file form E-22E at the time or phase of the project it becomes apparent the limit will be exceeded.
+(1) Except for projects highlighted in accordance with (g)(1) above, if the cost of a project is anticipated to fall below \$100,000 but later exceeds it, the utility shall immediately file form E-22 at the time or phase of the project it becomes apparent the limit will be exceeded.

-(h) If a change in any O&M distribution account exceeds the approved expenditure levels by more than \$100,000, the utility shall immediately file form E-22E at the time the change becomes apparent to the utility.
+(m) If a change in any O&M distribution account exceeds the approved expenditure levels by more than \$100,000, the utility shall immediately file form E-22 at the time the change becomes apparent to the utility.

-(i) If a project not included in an approved construction budget arises which will equal or exceed \$100,000, the utility shall file form E-22E.
+(n) If a project not included in an approved construction budget arises which will equal or exceed \$50,000, the utility shall file form E-22.

-(j) A utility shall also file an electronic copy of the report pursuant to Puc 307.03.
+(o) A utility shall also file an electronic copy of the report pursuant to Puc 307.03.

-(k) Investigation or comment on a construction budget, an O&M budget or other Form E-22E content by the commission or failure of the staff to identify prudence review issues shall not constitute a final prudence review and the commission shall not be precluded from analyzing the merits of any expenditure in a future rate case pursuant to the commission's authority under RSA 378.
+(b) Investigation or comment on a construction budget, an O&M budget or other form Form E-22E content by the commission or failure of the staff to identify prudence review issues shall not constitute a final prudence review and the commission is not precluded from analyzing the merits of any expenditure in a future rate case pursuant to the commission's authority under RSA 378.